janchovanec/GBEmu/README.md

 # GBEmu

 GBEmu is a simple Gameboy emulator written in C++ using the SFML library.
-It allows you to play Gameboy ROMs on your computer.
 Please note that this emulator does not support sound.

 ## Installation